breath-imager/discord-wallet-bot/README.md

-Accessing the postgres database:
+Accessing the postgres database: authetication info can be found in heroku app settings
 -------------------------------
-psql --host=ec2-52-44-13-158.compute-1.amazonaws.com --port=5432 --username=aarrjkfacqwgqc --password --dbname=d3oe0vsvoenbff

 SQL commands